MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 ![Screen shot of WinDbg Preview showing start recording checkbox](images/ttd-start-recording.png)

 > [!NOTE]
-> The UI shown here is preliminary and will likley change.
+> The UI shown here is preliminary and will likely change.
 Updated information will be provided in a later release of the documentation.
 >

 3. Click **OK** to launch the executable and start tracing.

-4. The recording dialog appears indicatting the trace is being recorded.
+4. The recording dialog appears indicating the trace is being recorded.

 ![TTD recording popup showing stop and debug as well as cancel options](images/ttd-recording-pop-up.png)